nukkonyan/SMStats/README.md

 ``Currently being re-built from scratch with a huge optimization.
 (All-in-one and Updater support.)
 At the moment in early development stages.``

-# Note: plugin is currently in development phase, don't come over to complain about plugin not working, errors are to be expected.
+# Note: plugin is currently in development phase, errors are to be expected.

 `` You may NOT modify the plugin and distribute on to another place/source``